Lesterpaintstheworld/aider/website/docs/leaderboards/index.md

 ## Code refactoring leaderboard

-[aider_nova's refactoring benchmark](https://github.com/paul-gauthier/refactor-benchmark) asks the LLM to refactor 89 large methods from large python classes.
+[aider's refactoring benchmark](https://github.com/paul-gauthier/refactor-benchmark) asks the LLM to refactor 89 large methods from large python classes.
 This is a more challenging benchmark, which tests the model's ability to output long chunks of code without skipping sections or making mistakes.
 It was developed to provoke and measure [GPT-4 Turbo's "lazy coding" habit](/2023/12/21/unified-diffs.html).

 The refactoring benchmark requires a large context window to work with large source files.